Claiming online for PBS medicines

 Information for pharmacists about electronic claiming of PBS or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines.

-To make a claim for PBS medicines, you must have approval under either section 90, 92, 94 of the National Health Act 1953.
+To claim for PBS medicines, you must have approval under either section 90, 92, 94 of the National Health Act 1953.

 Benefits of online claiming